How do I read my gas meter?

-To read this type of meter, you will need to read the numbers on the dials from left to right, ignoring the last red dial or any dials without figures or hands.
+- Read the numbers on the dials from left to right, ignoring the last red dial or any dials without figures or hands.

 - Look at the figure underlined.
 If one of those numbers in the sequence is followed by a 9, reduce the underlined figure by 1 (so the underlined 5 becomes 4).

 I’ve taken my meter reading, what do I do now?

 If you have been overpaying your bill, then you are entitled to a refund from your gas supplier.
-You can contact your provider to settle this.
+Submitting a reading should rectify this.

 If you have been underpaying your bill, contact your supplier to discuss your options.